 1. Use photos or images relevant to the topic at hand.

-2. Use images that will capture your reader’s attention and help them understand the information more easily.
+2. Use images to capture your reader’s attention and help them understand the information more easily.

 3. Choose images that will make your reader feel something – happiness, sadness, anger, etc. Use those emotions to drive home your point.